Innoactive/Creator/README.md

 We have referenced every 3rd party work we use in this repository in the [NOTICE](NOTICE) file.

-We list all contributors to this repository in the [Contributors](.github/CONTRIBUTING.md#contributors) section of of our contributing guidelines.
+We list all contributors to this repository in the [Contributors](.github/CONTRIBUTING.md#contributors) section of our contributing guidelines.